 Other Business Correspondence

-Thank-you letters may be written for a variety of reasons.
-They should always be written after a job interview and mailed within 2 business days.
-They should also be written after informational interviews.
-This should be done even if you have telephoned and thanked the person for their time or said thank-you before leaving the interview.
+Thank you letters should always be sent after a job interview.
+Sending a thank you via email is a completely acceptable mode, and is sometimes even better because it is immediate.
+A written thank you to follow up is also a nice touch – this should be mailed within two business days.
+Thank yous should also be sent after informational interviews, referrals, or a particularly useful networking event.
+This should be done even if you have telephoned and thanked the person for their time or said “thank you” before leaving the interview.

-Thank-you letters should be brief and acknowledge the person for their time and information.
-You may want to briefly restate a particular strength or attempt to correct something you perceived was missing in the interview.
-The point is to be brief, acknowledge the time spent or information given and leave a good impression.
+Thank you letters should be brief and acknowledge the person for their time.
+You may want to restate a particular strength or attempt to correct something you perceived was missing in the interview.
+The point is to be brief, professional, acknowledge the time spent or information given and leave a positive impression.
+Moreover, it’s imperative to reiterate and emphasize your interest in the position for which you have interviewed.